-Fox shareholders approve Walt Disney's $71 billion deal
+Fox and Disney shareholders approve deal for entertainment assets

-NEW YORK (Reuters) - Twenty-First Century Fox Inc (FOXA.O) said on Friday its shareholders voted to approve Walt Disney Co’s (DIS.N) $71 billion purchase of its film and television assets.
+NEW YORK (Reuters) - Twenty-First Century Fox Inc (FOXA.O) and Walt Disney Co (DIS.N) said on Friday their shareholders voted to approve Disney’s $71 billion purchase of Fox’s film and television assets.

-Results were announced at a special shareholders’ meeting held in New York.
+Results were announced at both companies’ special shareholders’ meetings, held in New York.

 Disney was forced to sweeten its offer last month after Comcast Corp (CMCSA.O), the largest U.S. cable company, made a $66 billion bid for Fox’s well-known TV shows and movie franchises, including the “X-Men” and “The Simpsons.”